-All adults who work regularly with our young people must undertake a Disclosure and Barring check which must be completed before you commence working with our young people.
+All adults who work regularly with our young people must undertake a Disclosure and Barring check.

 Adults who are visiting the school on a 'one off' basis (e.g. for one day) will not be allowed unsupervised contact with children at any time.